shouryadixitisverycool/IIITH-glance-widgets/README.md

 ##### `category-blacklist`

 Hide menu categories in this list.
-It cannot be used together with `category-whitelist`.
+Cannot be used together with `category-whitelist`.

 [Installation Instructions](docs/install-mess.md)